reemster123/MendixSprintrAutomationLibrary/README.md

 - deployApp: deploys de latest version of the given appname and brancheline to an environment of choice (acceptance is default)
 - downloadLogfile: downloads and displays the logfile for the appname and date.
 - downloadDb: this downloads a backup from the sprintrEnvironment for the appname and date.
+- UploadBackupToPgAdmin: this downloads a backup from sprintr environment and restores it in pgAdmin

 DeployApp:
 You can run the deployboyApp.js from the commandline from the directory where the file is located.